projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

    memory regions reserved in the hypervisor's memory space.
 This solution would work for both pre-launched and post-launched VMs.

 ivshmem hv:
+   The **ivshmem hv** implements register virtualization and shared memory mapping in the ACRN hypervisor.
+   It will support notification/interrupt mechanism in the future.

+ivshmem dm:
-   The ivshmem device model implements register virtualization and shared memory mapping in the hypervisor (not the acrn-dm).
+   The **ivshmem dm** implements register virtualization and shared memory mapping in the ACRN Device Model (``acrn-dm``).
-   Will support notification/interrupt mechanism in the future.
+   It will support notification/interrupt mechanism in the future.

 ivshmem server:
-   A daemon for inter-VM notification capability,
+   A daemon for inter-VM notification capability, that will work with **ivshmem dm**.
 This is currently **not implemented**, so the inter-VM communication doesn't support a notification mechanism.

 Ivshmem Device Introduction